Race, title and anguish: Meghan and Harry explain royal rift

 Harry told Winfrey that he felt trapped by royal life and was surprised that he was cut off financially and lost his security last year.
 He also said he felt his family did not support Meghan, who acknowledged her naivete about royal life before marrying Harry, as she endured tabloid attacks and false stories.

 Meghan, who is biracial, described that when she was first pregnant with son Archie, there were “concerns and conversations about how dark his skin might be when he’s born.”
-The statement led Winfrey to ask “What,” incredulously and sit in silence for a moment.
+The statement led Winfrey to incredulously ask “What?”

+While Winfrey sat in silence, Meghan said she struggled to understand why there were concerns within the royal family about her son’s skin color.
+She said it was hard for her to “compartmentalize” those conversations.

+Meghan, the actor formerly known as Meghan Markle who starred in the TV drama “Suits,” said she grew concerned about her son not having a royal title because it meant he wouldn’t be provided security.

 In a rare positive moment in the interview, Harry and Meghan revealed their second would be a girl.
 The interview opened with Winfrey gushing over Meghan’s pregnancy and lamenting that COVID-19 protocols kept them from hugging.

-The interview was in the United States a full day before it will air in Britain.
-The revelations aren't over: Winfrey teased additional bits of the interview would be shown Monday morning on CBS.
+“I was really ashamed to say it at the time and a shame to have to admit it to Harry, especially because I know how much loss he suffered,” she said.
+“But I knew that if I didn’t say it that I would do it.
+And I just didn’t, I just didn’t want to be alive anymore.”

-In response to a question from Winfrey, Harry said he wouldn’t have left royal life if not for his wife, the actor formerly known as Meghan Markle who starred in the TV drama “Suits.”
+In response to a question from Winfrey, Harry said he wouldn’t have left royal life if not for his wife.
 He said their relationship revealed the strictures of royal life.

 “I wouldn’t have been able to, because I myself was trapped,” Harry said.
 “I didn’t see a way out.